 2. Set measurable PR goals

-PR goals should be specific, measurable, achievable, relevant, and time-bound.
-This will help you track your progress and see whether or not your PR efforts are actually paying off.
+PR objectives should be specific, measurable, achievable, pertinent and time-bound in order to monitor progress and determine whether or not your efforts are bearing fruit.

 What kind of goals should you be setting?
 Here are a few examples:

-– Secure x number of media placements in target publications within the next six months
+• Acquire a specified number of media placements in targeted publications within the next six months.

-– Increase website traffic from PR-generated press coverage by x percent within the next year
+• Expand website traffic resulting from PR-generated press coverage by x% within the next year.

-– Build relationships with x number of key journalists within the next six months
+• Establish relationships with a select number of key journalists within the next six months.

 3. Create a PR budget

-Once you’ve defined your PR goals, it’s time to create a PR budget.
-How much are you willing to spend on PR?
-Keep in mind that PR is an investment, not an expense, and it can take time to see results.
-Don’t be afraid to invest in quality PR tools and services – they’ll pay off in the long run.
+Once you’ve identified your PR objectives, it’s time to create a budget.
+How much are you willing to invest in PR?
+Remember that PR should be seen as an investment rather than expense and results may take time.
+Don’t be hesitant to invest in quality tools and services for effective PR – the payoff will be long-lasting.

 4. Make a PR plan

-A PR plan is a roadmap for your PR activities and helps ensure that you’re on track to achieve your PR goals.
-It can also be helpful to have a PR plan in place before you start working with a PR agency or consultant.
-That way, they’ll know exactly what you’re looking to accomplish and can tailor their services to meet your needs.
+A PR plan serves as a guideline for your PR activities and helps guarantee that you remain on track to meet your PR objectives.
+Having one in place before working with a PR agency or consultant can be advantageous; that way, they’ll understand exactly what objectives you have set forth and can tailor their services according to meet those needs.

 PR for Startups: Identifying Your Target Audience

-One of the first steps in PR is to identify your target audience.
-Who do you want to reach with your PR efforts?
-This can be tricky for startups, as they often have a wide variety of audiences.
+One of the first steps in PR is identifying your target audience.
+Who do you hope to reach with your efforts?
+For startups, this can be particularly challenging since they typically have a diverse group of followers.

 There are a few key questions to ask when trying to identify your target audience: